skdw/home-assistant-config/README.md

 Actions are designed to be triggered manually by the user upon entering or leaving the home as part of their daily routine.
 The system detects whether the user intends to enter or exit the apartment, consolidating both actions into a single button for convenience.

 - **Welcome Home**
-  - *Condition: no home devices are active (indicating the user is outside home)*
+  - *Condition: no home switches\* are active (indicating the user is outside home)*
   - Sets the lighting scene based on the time of day
     - Between 9 PM and 5 AM, activates the **Lights evening** scene
     - If the sun's elevation is below 5°, activates the **Lights dinner** scene
     - Otherwise, skips the lighting adjustment (daytime)
   - Transfers media playback to the home media player
 - **Leave Home**
-  - *Condition: one or more home devices are active (indicating the user is at home)*
+  - *Condition: one or more home switches\* are active (indicating the user is at home)*
   - Turns all the home lights off
   - Transfers media playback to the mobile device, allowing the continuation of the track outside the home
   - Turns the media player off

+\* Enabled switches counter tracks states of the entities listed in [entities/home_presence.yaml](entities/home_presence.yaml).
+The list includes selected light switches and media players.
+If at least one entity is active, we infer home presence.
+Hall lights are intentionally excluded from the list as they are on both upon entering and leaving the home.

 #### Lights scenes